eviatarbach/parasweep/README.md

 - don't have to build a parser in your simulation, just use its current configuration files
 - easily specify parameter sweeps using ranges
 - convenient mapping between each parameter set and the simulation ID in the form of an N-dimensional array, allowing for slicing, etc.
+- saves information about which simulation was run with which parameter set, so you can retrieve this later
 - easy post-processing with a Python function

 Dependencies: